10 Best Commercial Electromagnetic Locks

 Holding Force and Door Sizing

-The first specification to check is holding force, typically measured in pounds or kilograms.
-For standard interior commercial doors, a 600-pound lock provides sufficient strength for most office and retail environments.
-High-traffic corridors, warehouse entries, or doors with large surface areas benefit from 1200-pound units that resist greater physical force.
-Match the lock rating to the door material and frame strength; a heavy-duty magnet on a weak frame will not improve security.
-For double-door setups, verify whether the system supports dual-door configurations or if you need two single units.
+The first specification to check is holding force, typically expressed in pounds.
+For standard interior commercial doors, a 600 lb lock provides sufficient strength for most office and retail environments.
+High-traffic corridors, warehouse entries, and doors with large surface areas benefit from 1200 lb units that resist greater physical force.
+Match the lock rating to the door material and frame strength; a heavy-duty magnet mounted on a weak or hollow frame will not deliver its rated performance.
+For double-door setups, verify whether the system supports dual-leaf configurations or whether you need two single units working in parallel.

 Indoor vs. Outdoor and Weatherproofing